 Do I have to report my losses to the IRS?

-Your gambling losses for the year are deductible (use Form 1040, Schedule A) as long as they don’t exceed your winnings.
+Your annual gambling losses are deductible (use Form 1040, Schedule A) as long as they don’t exceed your winnings.
 Take note: you can’t reduce your winnings by subtracting your losses and reporting the difference.
 Read more about reporting gambling winnings and losses.

 What information do I need to report my gambling winnings/losses?